eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 Your GM uses a **rank** when choosing to adjust a **target number**.
 That adjustment may come from an **augment** (see §2.5), **modifier** (see §2.4), **benefits** or **consequences** (see §2.7).
 Your GM also uses the same **rank** when determining the **resistance**.

-Bonuses to the dice roll use the scale of values: +3, +6. +9, +M, +M2 Penalties to the dice roll use the scale of values: -3, -6, -9, -M, -M2
+Bonuses to the dice roll use the scale of values: +3, +6. +9, +M, +M2 Penalties to the dice roll use the scale of values: −3, −6, −9, −M, −M2

 You should be able to memorize these values in play, and just go up or down the scale, instead of translating a **rank** to a value.
 For convenience the following table shows the scale of **ranks**.